Skip to content

-Given that the gut microbiome naturally contains in the region of 40 trillion microbes, it is easy to see why taking probiotic supplements (even at a high dose) poses us little risk.
+Given what we have just learnt, that the gut microbiome naturally contains in the region of 40 trillion microbes, it is easy to see why taking probiotic supplements (even at a high dose) poses us little risk.
 Most probiotic supplements on the UK market contain 1.2 to 75 billion microorganisms per dose (depending on the product).
 Yoghurt drinks typically contain 6 to 10 billion bacteria.

 For more information, we also recommend the following article: Probiotics and Prebiotics.

 Taking a large amount of prebiotics (the food source for probiotics) is also considered to be fairly safe, although it may at first result in bloating or flatulence.
 This is a positive sign that the prebiotics are working; however if symptoms persist for longer than a few days then consider reducing one's dose of prebiotics and gradually building it up again.
 Prebiotics are sometimes included in a probiotic supplement.
 This combination is known as a synbiotic, and you can read about the benefits of taking synbiotics here.